sbennett-personal/thelma-cat/README.md

 I love torties.
 They have tortietude.
 Thelma is the best tortie kitty ever.
 But dang it - she caught another bird.
 Bad kitty.
+We really have to do something about that.